AlexGerwer/pandas-challenge/README.md

 PyCitySchools_starter

 This repo contains the code, the results, and the analysis performed on data pertaining to a hypothetical school district.
+The PyCitySchools folder in this repo contains:

+ 	The Jupyter Notebook code:  PyCitySchools_starter.ipynb

+  	The results of running the code:  PyCitySchools_starter Results.pdf

+   	The analysis of the results:  PyCitySchools_starter Analysis.pdf

 The methodology behind the code is decribed below:

 District Summary